Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 SEP IRA Trade-Offs

-- • No Roth conversion option
+- • Roth option exists but custodian support is limited

 - • Cannot borrow from plan